bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 ###Othermill PCB cutter

 PCBs are sort of the right thickness and are probably strong enough, so if I can just make a PCB board that happens to be exactly the same shape as a motormount...
 Hmmm...
-A hack to be sure, but it should work!
+A hack to be sure, but it should (could?) work!

 Sadly the newest version of the Othermill software can not directly import a DXF file (maybe someday Othermill people?
 Please?).